 Top Hiking Trails in Metro Vancouver

-With the help of Vancouver Trails, we’ve selected our top picks for scenic hikes that are great for beginners looking to get into more serious hikes.
+We’ve selected our top picks for hikes that are great for beginners that want to take on a more serious trail.

 North Shore: Hollyburn Mountain